frychicken/art-IF-icial-Intelligence/README.md

 ## known issues

-> for <= 2 obstacles: sometimes the object just does not go as expected due to the algorithm
+> for ob = 3 obstacles: sometimes the object just does not go as expected due to the algorithm